 The push block and fence will ensure that the cut is perfect and that all your digits stay where they belong.

-Be sure to hold the plexiglass firmly against the fence during the cutting process.
+Be sure to hold the plexiglass firmly against the fence during the entire cutting process.

 If you see that the edges are getting chipped, change the blade to one with more teeth; if the plastic melts, change the blade to one with fewer teeth and slow down as you push the plastic through the saw.